 This is a tough one to keep minimal as the Manaslu trek brings you from 30°C and humid jungle to a wind-swept -17°C mountain pass.
 We managed happily.

 Our plan: wear one outfit for walking, one for evenings/sleeping.
-This way, the clothes get a chance to rest, and you get a chance to spot clean anything as needed and can still wear the next day.
+This way, the clothes get a chance to rest, and you get a chance to spot clean or hand-wash anything as needed and can still wear the next day.

 Get the right fabrics to avoid stink, and to reduce washing & drying times.
 If you bring just enough clothes in the right weights, you can layer just about all your clothes all at once for the coldest day of your trek (and your pack will be light!).
 The hardest thing is to not bring too much.